pyconll/pyconll/README.md

 conda install -c pyconll pyconll
 ```

-pyconll supports Python 3.10 or newer.
-In general, pyconll will focus development efforts on officially supported python versions.
+The 4.0 release of pyconll supports Python 3.12 or newer.
+Earlier releases cover other LTS Python versions but 4.0 introduced a large revamp to Pyconll which significantly improved parsing flexibility, improved efficiency, and improved the object model to better align with actual usage.
+It is recommended to move to this version if possible, and only bug patches will be taken on pre-4.0 versions.

 ### Use